Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-user-guide.md

 ### AutoPilot

 The AutoPilot mode of ScadaEx reports changes in production plans stored as time series in SmG to the Scada system.
 Only changes in values are reported - setpoints.
 The autopilot will monitor time series both back in time and forward in time within a defined monitoring window to be able to spot changes that can affect the current (or near future) setpoints.
-The normal usage is to use Powel Simulator as a utility for production planning, and store plans that are committed into the special Current Plan Scenario (CPS).
+The normal usage is to use Volue Simulator as a utility for production planning, and store plans that are committed into the special Current Plan Scenario (CPS).
 The CPS scenario is a dedicated scenario meant to, at all times , contain the detailed production plan for all components in the water course that is considered the best for the active planning period.
 The AutoPilot function will normally be configured to map the planning time series from the CPS scenario to corresponding Netcon database blocks for execution of the plans.

 To start the autopilot utility, monitoring time-series in the SmG database and writing set points to Nematic database-blocks, use the following syntax: